US Gen Petraeus urges unity to tackle Afghanistan war

 Gen Petraeus was replacing Gen Stanley McChrystal, who was sacked after he and his aides mocked and criticised top US officials in a magazine article.

-US Defence Secretary Robert Gates has now ordered a tightening of the rules covering the US military's dealings with the media.'One mission'
+US Defence Secretary Robert Gates has now ordered a tightening of the rules covering the US military's dealings with the media.

 Gen Petraeus was addressing Afghan, American and other international guests on the lawn of the embassy on Saturday.